 The research area Computer Science and Informatics is of vital importance for the industry, society, and the public sector in order to deliver services, to be efficient, and to be competitive.
 But it will not generate any impact unless it is put into practice.
 As a consequence of this, most of our research is applied research, which we do in collaboration with industrial and public partners.
 Co-production is in many ways our guiding-star, where both practical impact (relevance) and scientific impact (rigor) are important goals.
 Our research has its base in Computer Science and Informatics.
 Within computer science we are specialized on Data science and in informatics we are specialized on Engineering Informatics.
 In data science we are focusing on developing Machine Learning algorithms for Data Analytics, when necessary utilizing high performance computing.
 In engineering informatics we are mainly focusing on Enterprise Modeling, Enterprise Architecture, Knowledge Modeling, and Semantic Technologies for different purposes.
 Examples of areas where we have expertise knowledge and experiences:

-The research environment was established as a research group at Jönköping University (JU), School of Engineering (JTH) in 2002 by Professor Kurt Sandkuhl.
-The research environment today consists of several of professors, researchers and PhD students.
-In our research environment we have established collaborations with a number of national and international partners:
+The research area was established as a research group at Jönköping University (JU), School of Engineering (JTH) in 2002 by Professor Kurt Sandkuhl.
+The research area today consists of several of professors, researchers and PhD students.
+In our research area we have established collaborations with a number of national and international partners: